adam-phillipps/cerebrum/README.md

+## The Next Next Branch:
+* a use case is a large number of neurons are sitting inactive for 15 more minutes until their shutdown time.  they have no more work to do but another cerebrum needs 10 more of the same kind of instance (possibly a similar ami symantics) so instead of creating 10 new neurons, it uses the existing ones.  that saved 150 minutes and because the previous branch made all the neurons pipe consumers too, they can update each other with the neurons usage, status and all sorts of other things

 ## Notes, additional info and TODOs:
 * *1  It would be better to have this in a stream with a lambda that turns on an individual brain by starting a Cerebrum EC2 instance